meonkeys/shb/Readme.md

 **THANK YOU**! ❤️🧡💛💚💙💜

 Here's my book so far.
-I should say *our* book because after quite a bit of writing I'm learning that this shouldn't happen in isolation, it takes a team!
-I want *this* book to be good.
+I should say *our* book because after quite a bit of writing I'm learning that this doesn't happen in isolation.
+It really does take a team.
+You're on the team!
 You're an expert and I value your help.
 I will benefit greatly from your open, honest feedback.

 The review deadline is Nov 24, 2023.
 I'd like to publish by December 20.